 The immune system itself is made up of different organs and systems working together to protect and heal you.
 When you’re not feeling well, this can impact all sorts of processes in your body, from your respiratory function to your digestion.
 Think about how you feel when you’ve got a sinus infection or stuffy nose or when you’re dealing with food poisoning or a stomach bug.

 You have so much going on — and so much to look forward to.

 Nothing derails your life like getting a cold or being struck by the flu.
 You may have to reschedule events or take PTO from work as you recover, and that’s basically the opposite of fun.
 When you focus on supporting your immune health, you’re less likely to have to skip a birthday party or use up that precious vacation time.

 Other people’s health depends on you.

 If you have children in school or daycare, you know how quickly bugs and colds get passed around.
-The COVID-19 pandemic has made us more acutely aware of how easily viruses can be passed from person to person; it’s made us more careful about keeping our distance from one another and staying home when we’re sick.
 Keeping on top of your immune health helps protect the people you see every day, from your family to friends and neighbors to coworkers and teachers, as well as yourself.